Help Us Report

 Is a Worker an "Employee" or an "Independent Contractor"?

-Wisconsin employers have an obligation under the unemployment insurance law to classify workers correctly as either "employees" or "independent contractors".
-Employees are covered by the unemployment insurance law, independent contractors are not covered.
+Wisconsin employers (referred to as “employing units” in the unemployment insurance law until unemployment insurance coverage or an employee/employer relationship is established) have an obligation under the unemployment insurance law to classify workers correctly as either "employees" or "independent contractors".
+Employees are covered by the unemployment insurance law; independent contractors are not covered.

 Compliance and Penalties